 As the number and types of digital assets are continually growing and are locked behind a hodgepodge of companies, usernames and passwords, getting a handle on your digital estate can be tricky.
 A diligent, steady approach to inventorying your digital life can help bring order to this process.

 What’s a digital asset?

-More common examples include financial accounts, service accounts, legal and financial documents, cloud storage and health records, as well as online photo, video and music collections.
+More common examples include financial accounts, service accounts, legal and financial documents, cloud storage, health records and media collections.
 You may also want to make your email and social media accounts accessible to loved ones so when the time comes they can be closed with a graceful denouement or established as a lasting online memorial.

 Making an inventory